 Those three factors limit the exposure hospitals have to uncompensated care.
 According to CMS, all hospitals in the U.S. forgave only about 2.25% of their bills for charity and lost only about 2% to bad debt between 2011 and 2015.

 Figure 5: Hospitals account for the uncompensated care they provide in two ways: charity, in which a hospital forgives all the billing charges voluntarily, and bad debt, when a hospital can’t collect on a bill from any payer.
 Uncompensated care amounted to an average of less than four percent of billed charges for California hospitals in any year since 1995.
-Between 2015 and 2017 California hospitals lost less than two percent of what they billed to uncompensated care.
+Since 2015, California hospitals have lost less than two percent of what they billed annually to uncompensated care.

 Figure 6: In spite of the fact that California hospitals don’t collect most of what they bill, their profits, on average are quite robust.
 Profit margins for California hospitals have averaged about five percent each year since 1995, though not all hospitals are profiting each year and some years have definitely been better than others.
 Also, roughly 80% of California’s hospitals are non-profit.

 Figures 7 & 8 are from AHA data and show that hospital profit margins in the U.S. have ranged from four to six percent most years since 1981, though, in recent years, they’ve done much better.
 Figure 8 focuses on hospital profits since 2001 and shows that, with the exception of 2008, profits for U.S. hospitals have risen consistently during the twenty-first century.
 The average profit margin for hospitals in the U.S. has been around 8% since 2012 even though more than 80% of hospitals admissions in the U.S. are to non-profit hospitals.